 However, clothing that reveals cleavage, back, chest, stomach, or underwear is not appropriate for a place of business.
 Overall attention to modesty, professionalism, cleanliness and safety will be expected and required.
 Appropriate attire will demonstrate a high regard for education and the teaching profession, and will present an image consistent with job responsibilities and CCS's values and expectations.

-Employees who report to work in unacceptable attire may be request to leave work and return in acceptable attire may be requested to leave work and return in acceptable attire.
+Employees who report to work in unacceptable attire may be requested to leave work and return in acceptable attire.

 Academic Freedom